tchapi/ansible-playbooks/README.md

 A simple collection of roles and standard playbooks for deploying a common deployment / front application stack.
 These are mostly for PHP / Node + Caddy infrastructures, with MariaDB and Mongo database engines.

-> NB : the default inventory file location is `/etc/ansible/hosts`, and `/usr/local/etc/ansible/hosts` on Mac OS X
+> NB : the default inventory file location is `/etc/ansible/hosts`, and `/usr/local/etc/ansible/hosts` on macOS
 > You should include the ansible user to use when loging in, as so :

 ```